 The WordPress native maintenance mode uses the

 wp_die() function to prevent any changes from happening.
-Your site will deliver a simple HTML page with a status code of 503, ensuring that no theme or plugin is being loaded and that no user or administrator can do any changes while the site in in maintenance mode.
+Your site will deliver a simple HTML page with a status code of 503, ensuring that no theme or plugin is being loaded and that no user or administrator can make any changes while the site is in maintenance mode.
 For example, no new orders in the database or updates to articles or posts.
 By enabling the maintenance mode, you’ll ensure that no unwanted changes are made to your site and its database.

 We want to enable maintenance mode the WordPress native way instead of using a plugin, that way we have control of what is going on instead of relying on external code being used.
 It also makes sure that all WordPress processes are being disabled properly when maintenance mode is enabled.
 Enabling maintenance mode the way shown in this article (the WordPress native way) will ensure that no plugin is enabled, compared to using a plugin to enable maintenance mode.
-Doing this correctly will result in a maintenance mode site loading faster, using less CPU, less power and is more environmentally friendly.
+Doing this correctly will result in a maintenance mode site loading faster, using less CPU, and less power, and being more environmentally friendly.

 – Moving a site to a different server